austimkelly/secretsynth/README.md

 * Internal repositories are treated with a separate flag.
 If you have a mix of internal, private, and public repositories in an org, you will have incomplete results.
 * Matching does not happen with GHAS Secret Alerts.
 The API does not return secrets, line or file numbers in the alerts.
 As such
 * Only clones from Github are supported.
 Adding filesystem and other repos could be done upon request.
+* Git fetch depth or custom scan depths on tools is not supported.